Littlebrook

 What is the price range in Littlebrook?

-Most homes sell between $900K and $2M, with a median around $1.43M.
+Most homes sell between the low $800Ks and the mid-$2Ms, with a median around $1.50M.
+Premium fully renovated homes on larger lots have closed above $4M.
 Price depends heavily on lot size, renovation level, and proximity to the elementary school.
-Fully updated homes on larger lots command the highest premiums.

 Which elementary school serves Littlebrook?